Chronic prostatitis is characterised by > 3 months of urogenital pain, often associated with LUTS or sexual dysfunction.

 In rare and select cases surgical intervention may be indicated, typically in the form of a transurethral resection of the prostate (TURP) to remove an infective nidus.

-In those where concern over infection exists, consider antibiotics as discussed above.
+A course of antibiotics is often given as infection can be difficult to conclusively exclude.
 Where concern exists, symptoms are severe or persistent, or the diagnosis is uncertain refer to urology.